hdShang/arxiv-daily/docs/cs-AI/2025-12-22/papers/251219299v1-helios-a-foundational-language-model-for-smart-energy-knowledge-reas.md

 ---
 layout: default
-title: Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application
+title: "Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application"
 ---

 # Helios: A Foundational Language Model for Smart Energy Knowledge Reasoning and Application